Flixis/find_testlog/readme.md

 This is a command-line utility developed in Rust, designed to assist in finding and opening log files in a complex directory structure.
 This tool can be extremely useful if you have a directory structure based on product numbers, year-weeks, and test environments.
 The application uses a configuration file to save and reuse settings, enhancing its usability.

 ## Features
 - Search for log files based on parameters like drive letter, folder location, product number, year-week, test environment, and serial number.
-- Automatically open log files found (optional).
+- Automatically open the found log files (optional).
-- Remembers the last used parameters, stored in a configuration file for future use.
+- Store the last used parameters in a configuration file for future use.
 These stored parameters will be used for subsequent searches unless new ones are provided.
 - Retrieve the location of the configuration file.
 - Command-line arguments take precedence over the configuration file.
+- Load and save application configuration from a file.
+- Easy interaction through a command-line interface.

 ## Usage

 The application accepts several command-line arguments:

-    -d, --drive-letter - Drive letter (Example: D:)
+    -p, --pn <pn>: Product Number (Example: 9999-1234-5678).
+    -s, --sn <sn>: Serial Number (Example: xx-xx-yyy-000).
-    -f, --folder-location - Folder location (Example: TestLogs) -p, --pn - Product Number (Example: 6107-2100-6301) -y, --year-week - Year Week (Example: 2023-W51).
-Defaults to the latest year-week if not provided.
+    -y, --year_week <year_week>: Year Week (Example: 2023-W51).
+Defaults to searching all year-week folders.
-    -t, --test-env - Test environment (Example: PTF) -s, --sn - Serial Number (Example: 22-39-A2Y-15I) -g, --get-config-location - Returns the location of the configuration file.
+    -t, --test_env <test_env>: Test environment.
+Default is PTF.
-    -o, --open-log - Automatically open the resulting log files.
-WARNING: This will open all of them.
+    -o, --open_log: If passed, will automatically open the resulting log files.
+WARNING: OPENS ALL OF THEM.
+    -d, --drive_letter <drive_letter>: Drive letter.
+Default is Q:.
+    -f, --folder_location <folder_location>: Folder location.
+Default is TestLogs.
+    -g, --get_config_location: If passed, Returns config location.

 If the tool has been run at least once, and no arguments are provided for the subsequent run, it will utilize the parameters stored in the configuration file from the last run: